WiseGuru/obsidian-automatic-list-styles/README.md

 - circle
 - square

+Please note this does not impact edit mode, just read mode.

 ## Upgrade Path

 I would like to add a settings page that allows users to customize their list styles, using any of the [CSS list style types](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type) available, but I haven't gotten that to work properly yet.